fmmajd/gopostgres/README.md

 Some specific errors can be returned from query functions:

 - `NoRecordFound` This error returns when there was no result for your specific condition.
 - `MoreThanOneRecordFound` This error returns when the function is called to return ONE record, but more than one result is found.

+## Tests

+This package does not have a 100% test coverage yet.
+Tread with caution.